finos/zenith/docs/meetings.md

 # Join us for our Zenith meetings!

-Zenith meetings are happening on the 4th Thursday of every month, at 10 am EST / 3 pm BST, via [Zoom](https://zoom.us/j/98538837792?pwd=ZHg3QVVnaCtOT0tEZSs5c0hrZTg1dz09) (Meeting ID: 985 3883 7792, Passcode: 152455).
-You can download the invite for our [kickoff](/downloads/Zenith_SIG_Initial_Kick-Off.ics) and for the [regular meetings](/downloads/Zenith_Emerging_Technologies_SIG.ics).
+Zenith meetings are happening bi-weekly, at 10 am EST / 3 pm BST, via the LFX platform.

+Use [this link](https://zoom-lfx.platform.linuxfoundation.org/meeting/91492872876?password=af9079e0-fb86-418d-803b-1373ec1fb143) to Join Zoom meeting, and use [this link](https://zoom-lfx.platform.linuxfoundation.org/meeting/91492872876?password=af9079e0-fb86-418d-803b-1373ec1fb143&invite=true) to register for the meeting.

 ## Typical Zenith meeting agenda